somasis/musl-wiki/README.md

 If you're not sure if you have the deps needed for testing locally, just run `make install` and it should take care of it.

+In addition to editing locally, you can also edit online.
+For creating new pages, go to the wiki directory, click GitHub's "Create New File" button, type the page filename (so, <filename>.md), and begin editing there.
+You can also edit pages the same way by going into the wiki directory, clicking a page (the filenames corrispond to the page titles) and clicking the edit button next to history.